designer turned visual artist hannah marshall on leaving fashion for music

-On 1st January 2016 I wrote down my intentions for this year and created my first vision board, visualising my hopes and dreams.
+On January 1, I wrote down my intentions for this year and created my first vision board, visualizing my hopes and dreams.
 I'm a very private person so this is something I keep to myself but the words that encapsulate it are: Into The Beautiful Unknown.

 Text Francesca Dunn